Skip to content

 Develop executive reporting that connects brand metrics to business outcomes using clear visualization and financial impact calculations.
 Structure reports with pipeline influenced and revenue attributed before showing channel-specific metrics.

 Include competitive context by benchmarking your brand metrics against category performance where data is available through your social listening platform.
-Calculate brand investment ROI by dividing influenced revenue by total brand campaign spend, including both direct conversions and assisted conversions from your attribution model.
+Divide influenced revenue by total brand campaign spend, including both direct conversions and assisted conversions from your attribution model, to calculate brand investment ROI in terms executives recognize.

-Present metrics using quarterly trends rather than month-over-month changes since brand impact requires longer measurement periods.
-Provide specific recommendations for budget allocation based on which brand activities generate the highest pipeline ROI according to your attribution analysis.
+Quarterly trends tell a truer story than month-over-month changes.
+Brand impact compounds slowly, and short windows create noise that obscures the signal.
+Pair those trends with specific recommendations for budget allocation based on which brand activities generate the highest pipeline ROI according to your attribution analysis.

 Output: Board scorecard deck with executive summary, trend analysis, and budget recommendations.